 The Portland Collection

 The newest addition at The Harley Gallery is a purpose-built gallery space for The Portland Collection, which was designed by Hugh Broughton Architects and opened in March 2016.
-It won a RIBA National Award 2016 and 4 RIBA East Midlands 2016 Awards, including East Midlands Building of the Year.

 The overwhelming interest shown in exhibitions like The Harley Gallery Open Exhibition and The Harley Gallery’s displays from The Portland Collection has shown that there is a tremendous appetite in our area for the arts.
 The new Gallery is a marvellous opportunity for us to share the Collection, which was built up by my family over generations.

 William Parente, chairman of the Trustees of The Harley Foundation

 Press for The Portland Collection